sadrasabouri/sadrasabouri.github.io/_pages/about.md

 Committed to open science and reproducibility, I focus on building scientific software that ensures transparency.
 With a group of my friends, I co-founded <a href="https://github.com/openscilab/">OpenSciLab</a> to develop open-source tools toward this goal.
 <br><br>
-Below is a topic-based summary of my work, including those through OpenSciLab, dataset releases and independent projects: [TBD]
+Below is a topic-based summary of my work, including those through OpenSciLab, dataset releases and independent projects:
   <details>
     <summary style="margin-left: 1em;">Natural Language Processing and Large Language Models</summary><div style="margin-left: 1em;">
     <!-- exprand -->